 Optogenetics TTL Pulse Generators

-Example: Four channel pulse generator can control modulation of two LED modules with channels 1 and 2 while channels 3 and 4 are used as respective inputs for triggers.
+Example: Four-channel pulse generator (OTPG4) can control the modulation of two LED drivers with channels 1 and 2 while channels 3 and 4 are used as inputs for respective triggers.

 200 mA (8 ch)

 powered by a computer USB port

 Dimensions 4 channels : 135 mm x 58mm x 21 mm

 8 channels : 135 mm x 70 mm x 21 mm

 - choosing a selection results in a full page refresh